-Advantages: provides three barrel options for the 2 cm FlaK; comes
+Advantages: provides three barrel options for the 2 cm FlaK; comes with the trailer

 Disadvantages: expensive for its size; no crew

 Recommendation: for all German and =93duck hunter=94 fans

 After two releases of the improved 2 cm Flak 38 kit with vehicles - the Sd.Kfz.
 10/5 and a cyber-hobby.com version on the Opel 3 ton Blitz =96 DML has now released the upgraded kit on its own with the Sonderanhanger 51 carrier trailer.